SeanFromIT/studentloanbilltracker/USCongress.md

 House version of S. 114.
 Formerly H.R.
 5043 (Private Student Loan Bankruptcy Fairness Act of 2010) which passed Commercial and Administrative Law subcommittee but got stuck in House Judiciary committee and then H.R.
 2028 (Private Student Loan Bankruptcy Fairness Act of 2011) which also died in the same committee.

-Status: 2/6/2013 - Referred to House Committee on the Judiciary.
+Status: 2/6/2013 - Stuck in House Committee on the Judiciary.

 **<a id="hr395" target="_blank" href="https://popvox.com/bills/us/113/hr395">H.R.
 395 (Student Loan Employment Benefits Act of 2013)</a>** -